HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Rule Levels Comparison and Guide.md

 # WDAC Rule Levels Comparison and Guide

-This document lists all of the levels of WDAC rules. **From Top to bottom, from the most secure to the least secure**, the levels are:
+This document lists all of the levels of App Control rules. **From Top to bottom, from the most secure to the least secure**, the levels are:

 ## <img src="https://raw.githubusercontent.com/HotCakeX/.github/main/Pictures/Gifs/Neon%20numbers%20and%20letters/number0.gif" width="40" alt="Neon number"> Hash